-3.1 The Treasury's objectives for fiscal policy are to:

-- ensure sustainable public finances that support confidence in the economy, promote intergenerational fairness, and ensure the effectiveness of wider Government policy; and - support and improve the effectiveness of monetary policy in stabilising economic fluctuations.

-3.2 The Treasury's mandate for fiscal policy for this Parliament, announced in the Budget on 22 June 2010, is:

-• a forward-looking target to achieve cyclically-adjusted current balance by the end of the rolling, five-year forecast period.

-3.3 At this time of rapidly rising debt, the Treasury's mandate for fiscal policy is supplemented by:

-• a target for public sector net debt as a percentage of GDP to be falling at a fixed date of 2015-16, ensuring the public finances are restored to a sustainable path.

-3.4 Should the Treasury wish to change its objectives and / or the mandate for fiscal policy, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility & National Audit Act 2011.
-The Treasury must explain the reasons for any departure from the previous objectives and / or the mandate for fiscal policy.

-3.5 The Treasury's mandate for fiscal policy lapses at the dissolution of this Parliament.
+- 3.1 The Treasury's objectives for fiscal policy are to: - ensure sustainable public finances that support confidence in the economy, promote intergenerational fairness, and ensure the effectiveness of wider Government policy; and - support and improve the effectiveness of monetary policy in stabilising economic fluctuations. - 3.2 The Treasury's mandate for fiscal policy for this Parliament, announced in the Budget on 22 June 2010, is: - a forward-looking target to achieve cyclically-adjusted current balance by the end of the rolling, five-year forecast period. - 3.3 At this time of rapidly rising debt, the Treasury's mandate for fiscal policy is supplemented by: - a target for public sector net debt as a percentage of GDP to be falling at a fixed date of 2015-16, ensuring the public finances are restored to a sustainable path. - 3.4 To ensure that expenditure on welfare remains sustainable, the Treasury's mandate for fiscal policy is further supplemented by: - the cap on welfare spending, at a level set out by the Treasury in the most recently published Budget report, over the rolling five-year forecast period, to ensure that expenditure on welfare is contained within a predetermined ceiling. - 3.5 Should the Treasury wish to change its objectives and/or the mandate for fiscal policy, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility & National Audit Act 2011.
+The Treasury must explain the reasons for any departure from the previous objectives and/or the mandate for fiscal policy. - 3.6 The Treasury's mandate for fiscal policy lapses at the dissolution of this Parliament.
 The duty to set out a fiscal mandate will require the Treasury to set out a revised mandate for fiscal policy as soon as possible in the life of the new Parliament and, in any event, no later than the first Budget Report of the new Parliament.